linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 06.01.2025 (announcement Web4)
+- The future of social networks is here: fully automated, fully yours. 🌐💡 We're shaping Web4's SNaaS to run smarter than ever—no limits, just possibilities.
+What would YOU automate first?
+Let’s hear it! 👇🤔 #Web4 #Innovation #SNaaS #Automation

+### 05.01.2025 (announcement Web4)
+- Ever wondered what’s next for social networks? 🌐 At Linkspreed, we’re expanding our software & team to bring communities closer than ever! 🚀 Share your dream feature or drop a 🔥 if you’re excited for #Web4.
+Let’s build the future together! #Linkspreed #Innovation

 ### 04.01.2025 (announcement Web4)
 - Automation on the horizon!
 Imagine creating your own social network in just a few clicks. 🌐⚙️ We're rolling out full automation for SNaaS this month!
 What features would you love to see? 💡 Drop your ideas below! 🗣️👇 #Web4 #SNaaS #Innovation